BiohackersDigital/KnowledgeBase/FREQUENTLY ASKED QUESTIONS.md

 </summary>

 No, metal detectors are not sensitive enough to detect implants, including most magnets.
 Similarly, millimeter-wave and backscatter x-ray scanners cannot detect objects located beneath the skin.

+**TSA**: The United States government agency responsible for travel safety, particularly air travel.
+The European counterpart is the European Union Aviation Safety Agency (EASA).

 </details>